 In general, prostate cancer does not cause urinary symptoms unless it is very advanced.
 Therefore, the majority of men with urinary symptoms do NOT have prostate cancer/

 Prostate cancer is a growing problem in this country as men live longer When it starts there are no symptoms, but it is now the second commonest cause of death from cancer in men after lung cancer (see graphs below).
-Prostate cancer can be detected early using the PSA, PCA3 Score, subsequent prostate biopsies and then deciding what treatment options are best for you including observation.
+Prostate cancer can be detected early using the PSA and multi-parametric MRI scans.
+If the MRI is suspicious a subsequent prostate biopsies is needed.
 PSA testing is controversial and so it is important to understand the advantages, risks and alternatives to PSA testing.
-Multiple new treatments have arisen for prostate cancer including HIFU (high intensity focused ultrasound), laparoscopic and robotic prostatectomy.
+Multiple new treatments have arisen for prostate cancer including laparoscopic and robotic prostatectomy and focal therapy using HIFU (high intensity focused ultrasound) and cryotherapy.
+Active surveillance for is also very safe over many years in the majority of men with low risk prostate cancer.

 Urinary symptoms can be due to a variety of different causes.
 When due to the prostate, these symptoms include getting up a night, passing urine frequently by day, and taking a long time to pass urine when in the toilet.

 The prostate is a small gland sitting below the bladder.
-Urine flows the prostate which is like a ring doughnut or polo mint with a hole in it.
+Urine flows through the prostate which is like a ring doughnut or polo mint with a hole in it.
 As the hole gets smaller, urinary symptoms can get progressively worse.
 However, the prostate is not the only cause for urinary symptoms.

 See the frequently asked questions (FAQ) regarding the enlarged prostate, operations for the benign prostate enlargement including laser prostatectomy that treats the prostate with almost no bleeding and as a day case so that you can get home the same or next day